ichim/LeafletForBlazor-NuGet/README.md

 ## 📊 Dashboard

 ``StreamPoint`` collection can be used to monitor moving targets: vehicles, boats, aircraft, even fleets of vehicles, drones and so one.
+Both the map and the StreamPoint collection can be configured to create a Map Dashboard.

 [more about Map Dashboard](https://github.com/ichim/LeafletForBlazor-NuGet/tree/main/WASM/Dashboard#-working-with-map-dashboard)